meschoudhary/FabflixMovieQuiz/README.md

+FabflixMovieQuiz is an Android mobile application built using the Android SDK on the Eclipse IDE with ADT plugin.

+The application integrates with the built-in Android SQLite database.

 The goal of this project is to learn how to do programming on mobile phones due to their increasing popularity these days.
-You will dump the movie database from MySQL to an Android SQLite database, and implement a movie quiz application using Android or iPhone.
-Our official platform is Android, and students have to the freedom to choose iPhone/iOS.
+The movie database from MySQL is dumped to an Android SQLite database and a movie quiz application is implemented using Android.